What is a cookieless domain?

 Once you've done that just configure your actual domain to point all the links to retrieve the files to the static domain.

-For example: Usually i might retrieve my CSS file like this:
+Usually i might retrieve my CSS file like this:

 - It's not worth the trouble to set up a cookieless domain if you barely have any static content on your site.
 Google's recommendation is to set it up only if you have 5 static resources or more.